 Bruce McLean is a sculptor who has investigated the possibilities of sculpture over the last 50 years using a variety of mediums, including photography, impersonation, video and drawing.
 McLean has exhibited in many major shows including 'When Attitudes become Form, A New Spirit in Painting, Zeitgeist' and 'Documenta 6, 7 and 8'.
-He continues to question the nature of sculpture and will showcase a new body of ceramic work in the exhibition 'Garden Ware', opening at the V&A in September 2017.
+He continues to question the nature of sculpture and showcased a new body of ceramic work in the exhibition 'Garden Ware' at the V&A in September 2017.
 McLean’s painting 'Oriental Garden, Kyoto' won the John Moores Painting Prize in 1985.

 (Born in Liaoning Province, China, 1963.
 Lives in Beijing, China.)